-The New Agrarian School, like all craft schools in America is struggling envision a path forward during this Covid-19 pandemic.
-We are a small and relatively adaptive organization and intend to offer a full schedule of classes for 2021.
+The New Agrarian School, like all craft schools in America, is struggling to envision a path forward during this Covid-19 pandemic.
+We are a small and relatively adaptive organization and intend to offer a full schedule of classes for 2022.

 Please see the full Covid-19 policy posted on this website here.
 Our commitment to quality education in the craft of blacksmithing has not diminished, and despite the challenging circumstances, we look forward to a bright future.
 We appreciate your interest and please write or call if you have any questions.

 Workshops in Blacksmithing and Rural Crafts